Looking for a stylish and practical way to cover up this summer? Look no further than the Beach Bloom crochet dress!

 US Terms

 Not sure how these stitches work?
-Head over to the stitch library for instructions.
+Head over to part 1 of my stitch library for instructions.

 - Ch – chain